Whangateau Harbour

 The Whangateau Harbour is a natural harbour in New Zealand.
 It is a sandspit estuary, located on the north-eastern coast of the Auckland Region north-east of Matakana, and empties into the Hauraki Gulf.
 Due to the harbour's high quality water and dense shellfish beds (primarily pipi), the harbour is a popular spot for shellfish gathering.

 Geography

-The Whangateau Harbour is a sandspit estuary, separated from Omaha Bay by a sandspit, where the town of Omaha is located.
+The Whangateau Harbour is a sandspit estuary, separated from Ōmaha Bay by a sandspit, where the town of Ōmaha is located.
 The modern harbour formed during the Holocene, after the formation of the sandspit.
 Horseshoe Island is an exposed sand-bar located in the centre of the harbour.

 The Whangateau Harbour has almost complete tidal flushing, meaning it has some of the best water quality for a harbour in New Zealand.

 Flora and fauna

 The harbour has a wide range of intertidal and subtidal reefs, supporting a wide range of benthic wildlife.
 High numbers of Scutus breviculus, octopuses and Australasian sea cucumbers live in the estuary.
 The harbour has dense beds of shellfish, primarily pipi (Paphies australis).
 The Harbour is made up of mangals composed of trees rather than bushes.
 There are a number of different types of algae, which house isopoda and amphipoda.
 It is also home to the tunnelling mud crab and different types of oyster.

 The harbour is a popular spot to collect shellfish.
 It has been well-studied, due to the harbour's close location to the Leigh Marine Laboratory.
 In 2009, the area experienced a mortality event of cockles, with an 84% reduction in the large cockle population from the previous year.
 A further event took place in 2014, with the beds being closed to harvesting while samples were sent to the Ministry for Primary Industries.